aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/chartarea/_index.md

 ```

-Gets or gets the horizontal offset from its upper left corner column, in units of ratio of the chart area.
+Sets the horizontal offset from the upper-left corner column, as a ratio of the chart area.

 **Parameters:**
 | Parameter | Type | Description |